YashTyagi25/YashTyagi25/README.md

 # 👋 Hi, I'm Yash Tyagi

 Welcome to my GitHub profile!
-I'm passionate about software development and frontend development.
-Here you can find some of my recent projects, learn more about my work, and explore the tools and technologies I use.
+I'm enthusiastic about software engineering and front-end development.
+Here you can explore some of my latest projects, learn more about my work, and discover the tools and technologies I utilize.

 ## About Me

-I am an aspiring software developer with a strong focus on creating efficient and innovative solutions.
-My interests include machine learning, web development, and I love astronomy by heart.
-I enjoy tackling challenging problems and continuously improving my skill set.
+I am an aspiring software engineer with a keen focus on crafting effective and innovative solutions.
+My interests encompass machine learning, problem-solving, and front-end web development.
+I relish tackling challenging problems and am committed to continuously enhancing my skill set.

 - 🌱 Currently learning: DSA and Full Stack Development
 - 💬 Ask me about: Python, DSA Problems(still learning), Frontend development.